-In complex disputes involving Copyright-Trademark-Industrial Design infringement, practice indicates that a Copyright Registration Certificate will sometimes only play the role as an initial/preliminary proof/evidence.
-A third party or competitor may claim/assert himself/herself to be the creator of the disputed work/trademark/industrial design or challenge the protected work's validity on the grounds that it is not original (not dissimilar from many pre-existing works).
+In complex disputes involving copyrighttrademark-industrial design infringement, practice indicates that a Copyright Registration Certificate will sometimes only play the role as an initial/preliminary proof/evidence.
+A third party or competitor may claim/assert themselves to be the creator of the disputed work/ trademark/industrial design or challenge the protected work's validity on the grounds that it is not original (not dissimilar from many preexisting works).

 In other words, submitting a Copyright Registration Certificate alone may not be sufficient to establish ownership of the registered work in a Copyright-Trademark-Industrial Design dispute.
-In such a case, in order to solidify/consolidate the legal basis, strengthen their position and gain an advantage when a third party/competitor initiates one/more IPR disputes, the owners should proactively collect, systematically store and submit proof of their own independent creation and design of the works as a solid basis for establishing their copyright.
-Documents may include the following, but are not limited to:
+In such a case, in order to solidify/consolidate the legal basis, strengthen their position and gain an advantage when a third party/ "However, reality shows that fighting IPR infringement is always a neverending battle in any jurisdiction. competitor initiates one/more IPR disputes, the owners should proactively collect, systematically store and submit proof of their own independent creation and design of the works as a solid basis for establishing their copyright.
+Documents may include, but are not limited to, the following:

-- ◆ A Copyright Registration Certificate issued by the Copyright Office of Vietnam or by a member country of the Berne Convention: - ◆ Additional evidence of public use of the work both within and outside of Vietnam includes sales contracts, advertising materials, service facilities, business means, etc. bearing the work and other documents establishing the work's date of first use and its long-term use.
+- A Copyright Registration Certificate issued by the Copyright Office of Vietnam or by a member country of the Berne Convention. - Documents/proof of self-creation, the process of creating the work to establish ownership (e.g., manuscripts of the work and contract for the design of the work or product packaging). - Additional evidence of public use of the work both within and outside of Vietnam including sales contracts, advertising materials, service facilities, business means, etc., bearing the work and other documents establishing the work's date of first use and its long-term use.